Susan Macey , PhD, LPC, CNC

-Abbigail Parker: MA, LPC Resident Super power: Flying, able to be where I need to be to help those in need quickly and swiftly.
+Superpower: Flying, able to be where I need to be to help those in need quickly and swiftly.
 Abbi attended Loyola University and completed her master’s program in Clinical Mental Health at Neumann University.
 Her counseling experience includes working with clients of all ages, adults, couples, and families.
 She specializes in anxiety, depression, grief, and end of life issues.
 Abbi received her undergraduate degree from Bloomsburg University in Theater Arts.
 As a therapist she uses cognitive behavioral based interventions as well as psychodynamic, and active play therapy.
 She nurtures a collaborative and creative counseling environment for her clients so they can learn, resolve, and grow through experiences.

 Superpower: Mind Reading.
 The ability to hold space for deep understanding.